Trailblazers in Aging Awards Past Winners

 For nearly a decade, the Walmart Foundation has partnered with NCOA to increase enrollment of older adults into the Supplemental Nutrition Assistance Program (SNAP).
 With Walmart’s support, NCOA has regranted over $9 million to community agencies that have assisted over 239,000 older adults to apply for SNAP.

-This partnership has also enhanced SNAP information and visibility in NCOA's BenefitsCheckUp.org, supported advocacy efforts for states to adopt the Elderly Simplified Application Project, tested innovative outreach strategies, and helped advance the collective knowledge about successful ways to encourage diverse older adults to apply for SNAP.
-Walmart Foundation continues to be a national leader in improving food access and nutrition assistance for older adults.
+This partnership has also enhanced SNAP information in NCOA's BenefitsCheckUp.org, supported advocacy for the Elderly Simplified Application Project, and tested outreach strategies.
+Walmart Foundation continues to be a national leader in improving food access for older adults.

 — Eileen Hyde, Senior Director, Walmart.org